pasccom/QTestLibPlugin/README.md

 Here are some ideas I plan to implement later:
 - Replace QTreeView by a specially designed view as QTreeView is not suitable for lengthy test messages.
-- Add filters to filter the test model.
 - Complete information of the model by parsing test files.
 - Allow to easily select test cases and data row.
 - Have parser read in QTestLib output files (and not only `stdout`).